-In response to the Victorian Declared Mine Regulations 2022, which came into force on September 30, Environmental Justice Australia lawyer Chloe Badcock said:
+The following statements are made in response to the Victorian Declared Mine Regulations 2022, which came into force on 30 September 2022.

 “The Victorian government’s new regulations govern how coal mines in Victoria will be rehabilitated.
 These regulations show our government has taken some important steps to ensure the communities at the frontline are part of this process – but government and corporations have more to do.